gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-drawimage.md

 You should also be aware of how textures and texture coordinates work please read [WebGL 3D textures](webgl-3d-textures.html).

-To implement most games in 2D requires just a single function to draw in image.
-Sure some 2d games do fancy thing with lines etc but if you only have a way to draw a 2D image on the screen you can pretty much make any game.
+To implement most games in 2D requires just a single function to draw an image.
+Sure some 2d games do fancy thing with lines etc but if you only have a way to draw a 2D image on the screen you can pretty much make most 2d games.

 The Canvas 2D api has very flexible function for drawing image called `drawImage`.
 It has 3 versions